 - Be smart.
 Don’t hover over the pot and breathe the fumes.
 Don’t let kids or animals run around in the kitchen.
 Store the lye in a safe place.
 If you’re nervous, wear eye protection and gloves.
 If you do get splashed with lye, rinse it off immediately and pour vinegar on top to neutralize the burn.

 soft german lye pretzels

-This authentic German pretzel recipe will give you perfectly soft, fluffy, chewy pretzels.
+This German pretzel recipe will give you perfectly soft, fluffy, chewy pretzels.
 Lye is a must for a glossy brown crust and classic pretzel flavor.